 In fact you wouldn't want to water a coast live oak within the drip line in summer, as the fog along the Pacific coast where they grow is enough moisture for them.
 They do not grow above the fog line.
 This tree is growing at 2,500 feet elevation.

-Mount.
-The road gets narrower as you proceed.
+that says Meher Mount.
+The road gets narrower as you

 If coming from Santa Paula take Rt.
 150 until you pass the Summit Restaurant.
 Continue on for 1 mile to Sulphur Mountain Road.
 Turn left and go 2.7 miles to Meher Mount, which is open Wednesday through Sunday noon to 5pm and closed Monday and Tuesday.